-Cat egory Main Risks Importance Main Countermeasures Transition Risks Policy and Legal Increase in response costs due to the wider introduction of carbon taxes and the emissions trading systems and to the rise in the certificate price, price passed through to raw materials Increase in requests for the introduction of renewable energy due to GHG emissions reduction targets and policies of countries Increase in response costs due to stricter energy saving related laws and regulations and information disclosure related laws and regulations Medium ► Introduction of the Internal Carbon Pricing system for suppressing increase in future energy costs and certificate and credit related costs ► Expanding the introduction of renewable energy ► Promotion of the development of environmentally conscious products with high energy saving performance Response to Climate Change in Products and Services Technology Missing out on sales opportunities due to delayed development in response to growing demand for products and services that contribute to carbon neutrality Medium ► Investment in the research and development of renewable energy related technologies and products and services with high energy saving performance < Strengthen R&D to stimulate innovation> Market Missing out on sales opportunities due to delayed response to changes in the preference of the market and customers, such as growing demand to respond to climate change Increase in prices of procured items due to accelerated decarbonization initiatives at suppliers Medium Appropriate and quick response to requests from markets and customers Our philosophy and strategy Formulation of a procurement plan for business continuity including securing multiple suppliers Risk Management Using the Business Continuity Plan (BCP) Reputation •Increase in business continuity risk as a result of lost trust from stakeholders due to delayed response to climate change Small ► Promotion of initiatives and strengthening of information disclosure in light of requirements from outside the company < Evaluation by External Parties> Physic cal Risks Suspended operations and increased response costs due to the impacts of natural disasters such as typhoons and floods (listed below) Damage to production equipment Impact on component procurement due to damage to suppliers Impact on logistics and sales capabilities Impact on employees Medium ► Strengthening of business continuity plan (BCP) ► Securing multiple suppliers < Risk Management Using the Business Continuity Plan (BCP)>

-Category Main Opportunities Importance Main Countermeasures Opportunities •Increase in demand for technologies, products, and services that contribute to carbon neutrality Large ▶ Provision of products and services that contribute to carbon neutrality Provision of green transformation (GX) consulting service < Toshiba's GX Service (Japanese only)> Development and provision of renewable energy related technologies, VPP, hydrogen solutions, CO2 separation and capture technology Initiatives for Carbon Neutral (Toshiba Energy Systems & Solutions Corporation)>
+Cat egory Main Risks Importance Main Countermeasures Policy and Legal Increase in response costs due to the wider introduction of carbon taxes and the emissions trading systems and to the rise in the certificate price, price passed through to raw materials Increase in requests for the introduction of renewable energy due to GHG emissions reduction targets and policies of countries Increase in response costs due to stricter energy saving related laws and regulations and information disclosure related laws and regulations Medium Introduction of the Internal Carbon Pricing system for suppressing increase in future energy costs and certificate and credit related costs Expanding the introduction of renewable energy Promotion of the development of environmentally conscious products with high energy saving performance &lt;Response to Climate Change in Products and Services&gt; Transition Risks Technology •Missing out on sales opportunities due to delayed development in response to growing demand for products and services that contribute to carbon neutrality Medium Investment in the research and development of renewable energy related technologies and products and services with high energy saving performance < Strengthen R&amp;D to stimulate innovation > Market Missing out on sales opportunities due to delayed response to changes in the preference of the market and customers, such as growing demand to respond to climate change Increase in prices of procured items due to accelerated decarbonization initiatives at suppliers Medium Appropriate and quick response to requests from markets and customers Our philosophy and strategy&gt; Formulation of a procurement plan for business continuity including securing multiple suppliers Risk Management Using the Business Continuity Plan (BCP)&gt; Reputation Increase in business continuity risk as a result of lost trust from stakeholders due to delayed response to climate change Small Promotion of initiatives and strengthening of information disclosure in light of requirements from outside the company < Evaluation by External Parties > Physic cal Risks Suspended operations and increased response costs due to the impacts of natural disasters such as typhoons and floods (listed below) Damage to production equipment Impact on component procurement due to damage to suppliers Impact on logistics and sales capabilities Impact on employees Medium Strengthening of business continuity plan (BCP) Securing multiple suppliers &lt;Risk Management Using the Business Continuity Plan (BCP)&gt; Cat egory Main Opportunities Importance Main Countermeasures Increase in demand for technologies, products, and services Provision of products and services that contribute to carbon neutrality Provision of green transformation (GX) consulting service &lt;Toshiba's GX Service (Japanese only)&gt;

-^{ &}quot;Transition Risks" and "Opportunities" in common risks/opportunities are mainly identified assuming the 1.5°C scenario.
+\ "Transition Risks" and "Opportunities" in common risks/opportunities are mainly identified assuming the 1.5°C scenario.
 "Physical Risks" are identified assuming the 4°C scenario.